 If you thought for sure you’d see a blank page after clicking on this headline, I hear you.
 Keeping a toddler occupied must be a joke, right?
 Is that even possible?
 I could’ve titled this “Tips to Keep Your Toddler Happy,” but you already know how to do that.
 Pass over the sweets, let em strip off and do dangerous things like run in the street (or is that just my kids?).
 No, you don’t need tips on what will keep your little kid happy.
 Instead, you want to know how to make trips to the supermarket doable without getting a neurotic eye twitch or long waits in boring places like the dentist’s or doctor’s surgery more bearable.
 So, for the sake of your sanity, here are a few things that I have found help you out (without the aforementioned stripping or dangerous activities):

 What I hear you cry!?
 Aren’t screens terrible for toddlers and kids?
-There were — or at least they used to be.
-For years the American Academy of Pediatrics had strict guidelines about shielding children under 2 years old from having any interaction with TVs, tablets, computers and mobile devices.
-But, according to a policy statement released in late October, some specific educational programming, like Sesame Street, is OK for children ages 18 to 24 months.
-The group also noted that some interactive media is OK, too.
-Video chatting and learning apps that promote social connections and help toddlers learn new words are a few examples.
+For years the American Academy of Pediatrics had strict guidelines about shielding children under 2 years old from having any interaction with TVs, tablets, computers and mobile devices but the more we know, the less this seems to hold weight.

 - Pack a “Special” bag